Is it PMS, pregnancy or something else? Sorting out the symptoms when you’re trying to conceivePublished: Feb. 7, 2024

 - Chills and/or fever

-If you’re pregnant and experiencing these symptoms – or if you’ve been exposed to COVID-19 and are fatigued – get tested for the virus immediately.
+If you’re pregnant and experiencing these symptoms – or if you’ve been exposed to a circulating virus and are fatigued – get tested.
 Continue protecting yourself, your baby and your loved ones.

 For most women, their best defense against COVID-19, influenza and RSV is vaccination.
 You may be offered an RSV vaccine in your third trimester to help pass protection onto your unborn baby.
 But talk to your provider about which vaccines are right for you and if you have concerns about any of the symptoms you’re experiencing.